Snowshoeing

 Other glaciers in the area may also be visited.
 Email schandelmeier@yahoo.com for information.

 Snow conditions in Isabel Pass, (south of Delta where the Castner Ice Caves are located), are excellent.
-Due to a very high snowpack in the winter of 2022-23, glacial rivers ran high this past summer.
-Many of the Ice caves underwent dramatic changes.
-The popular Castner cave foot traffic remains at a high level.
+Due to a very high snowpack in the winter of 2022-23, glacial rivers ran high the summer of 2023, many of the Ice caves underwent dramatic changes.
+At the popular Castner cave, foot traffic remains at a high level.
 Castner has hosted in excess of 5000 visitors the for the past three winters.
 March and April are the peak months.
 We do snowmobile charters in the area for those who are either unable, or prefer not to walk.
 The weather in the Pass is habitually windy, so please prepare.
 There is not always a decent walking trail into the Castner Ice caves, so bring appropriate snowshoes or skis.
-Tha distance from the parking area to the Glacier is just over a mile. -20 and winds of 15-30mph. is not uncommon.
+The distance from the parking area to the Glacier is just over a mile. -20 and winds of 15-30 mph. is not uncommon.

 .